Unlocking Efficiency: The Future of Procurement Automation in 2025

 In theory, everything integrates with everything.
 In practice, focus on:

-2. Content repository integration: Access existing documentation without manual uploads
+2. Content repository integration: Access existing documentation from SharePoint, Google Drive, Confluence, Notion, and other sources

 3. Communication platform integration: Notify stakeholders in their existing workflow (Slack, Teams, email)